Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Introduction

 \section{Introduction}

-Deep learning has enabled substantial advancements in state-of-the-art performance across various domains~\citep{lecun2015deep, he2016deep}.
-In general, the expressivity of neural networks exponentially increases with depth~\citep{poole2016exponential, raghu2017expressive}, enabling strong generalization performance.
-This increased depth, though, can result in vanishing or exploding gradients and poor signal propagation throughout the model~\citep{bengio1993problem}, prompting the development of various weight initialization methods.
-Xavier initialization~\citep{glorot2010understanding} ensures signals stay in the non-saturated region for sigmoid and hyperbolic tangent activations, while He initialization~\citep{he2015delving} maintains stable variance for ReLU networks.
+Deep learning has significantly advanced state-of-the-art performance across various domains~\citep{lecun2015deep, he2016deep}.
+The expressivity of neural networks increases exponentially with depth, enhancing generalization performance~\citep{poole2016exponential, raghu2017expressive}.
+However, deeper networks often face gradient and signal propagation issues~\citep{bengio1993problem}.
+These challenges have driven the development of effective weight initialization methods designed for various activation functions.
+Xavier initialization~\citep{glorot2010understanding} prevents saturation in sigmoid and tanh activations, while He initialization~\citep{he2015delving} stabilizes variance for ReLU networks.
 Especially in ReLU neural networks, several weight initialization methods have been proposed to mitigate the dying ReLU problem, which hinders signal propagation in deep networks~\citep{lu2019dying, lee2024improved}.
-However, to the best of our knowledge, research on the initialization method to tackle the stability of extremely deep tanh networks during training is still limited.
-Such networks commonly use Xavier initialization~\citep{raissi2019physics, jagtap2022physics, rathore2024challenges} and are widely applied in various domains, such as Physics-Informed Neural Networks~(PINNs)~\citep{raissi2019physics} and Recurrent Neural Networks~(RNNs)~\citep{rumelhart1986learning}, with performance often dependent on model size and initialization randomness~\citep{liu2022novel}.
+However, to the best of our knowledge, research on initialization methods that are robust across different sizes of tanh networks is underexplored.
+Tanh networks commonly employ Xavier initialization~\citep{raissi2019physics, jagtap2022physics, rathore2024challenges} and are applied in various domains, such as Physics-Informed Neural Networks~(PINNs)~\citep{raissi2019physics} and Recurrent Neural Networks~(RNNs)~\citep{rumelhart1986learning}, with performance often dependent on model size and initialization randomness~\citep{liu2022novel}.